CORONAVIRUS UPDATE, RESOURCES: See where cases are in the Ozarks, Missouri & Arkansas updates

-SPRINGFIELD, Mo. -- Cases of COVID-19 in both Missouri and Arkansas is spreading across.
+SPRINGFIELD, Mo. -- Cases of COVID-19 in both Missouri and Arkansas rose again by several cases.
 Here's a breakdown of cases in both states and the Ozarks.

 Missouri: 255 Positive Cases; 8 Deaths (as of 3:30 p.m.
 Tuesday, March 24)